League of Nations: Failures

-World Disarmament Conference

 The Allied powers were also under obligation by the Treaty of Versailles to attempt to disarm, and the armament restrictions imposed on the defeated countries had been described as the first step toward worldwide disarmament.
-The League Covenant assigned the League the task of creating a disarmament plan for each state, but the Council devolved this responsibility to a special commission set up in 1926 to prepare for the 1932–1934 World Disarmament Conference.
 Members of the League held different views towards the issue.
 The French were reluctant to reduce their armaments without a guarantee of military help if they were attacked; Poland and Czechoslovakia felt vulnerable to attack from the west and wanted the League's response to aggression against its members to be strengthened before they disarmed.
 Without this guarantee, they would not reduce armaments because they felt the risk of attack from Germany was too great.
 Fear of attack increased as Germany regained its strength after the First World War, especially after Adolf Hitler gained power and became German Chancellor in 1933.
 In particular, Germany's attempts to overturn the Treaty of Versailles and the reconstruction of the German military made France increasingly unwilling to disarm.
 The World Disarmament Conference was convened by the League of Nations in Geneva in 1932, with representatives from 60 states.
 It was a failure.
 A one-year moratorium on the expansion of armaments, later extended by a few months, was proposed at the start of the conference.
 The Disarmament Commission obtained initial agreement from France, Italy, Spain, Japan, and Britain to limit the size of their navies but no final agreement was reached.
 Ultimately, the Commission failed to halt the military build-up by Germany, Italy, Spain and Japan during the 1930s.

-Helpless during buildup to World War II

 The League was mostly silent in the face of major events leading to the Second World War, such as Hitler's remilitarisation of the Rhineland, occupation of the Sudetenland and Anschluss of Austria, which had been forbidden by the Treaty of Versailles.
 In fact, League members themselves re-armed.
 In 1933, Japan simply withdrew from the League rather than submit to its judgement, as did Germany the same year (using the failure of the World Disarmament Conference to agree to arms parity between France and Germany as a pretext), Italy in 1937, and Spain in 1939.
 The final significant act of the League was to expel the Soviet Union in December 1939 after it invaded Finland.